 Benefits: Have cancer-fighting properties and can also improve memory

 Did you know?
-Anthocyanins, the antioxidants found in blueberries, give the fruit its dark purple
+Anthocyanins, the antioxidants found in blueberries, give the fruit its dark purple color.

 Recipe: Blueberry Cobbler